 In a world where MFA is enabled on every portal and everything is a web application, red teamers can access cookies and cached information from your browser to gain access to everything without knowing a simple password or having access to your MFA.

-Charles Hamilton is a Red Teamer, with more than ten years of experience delivering offensive testing services for various government clients and commercial verticals.
-In recent years, Charles has focused on covert Red Team operations against complex and secured environments.
-These operations have allowed him to hone his craft at quietly navigating a client's network without detection.
-Since 2014, he is the founder and operator of the RingZer0 Team website, a platform focused on teaching hacking fundamentals.
-The RingZer0 community currently has more than 40,000 members worldwide.
-Charles is also a prolific toolsmith and speaker in the Infosec industry under the handle of Mr.Un1k0d3r.
+Charles Hamilton is a Red Teamer with over ten years of experience delivering offensive testing services for various government clients and commercial sectors.
+In recent years, Charles has specialized in covert Red Team operations targeting complex and highly secured environments.
+These operations have enabled him to refine his skills in stealthily navigating client networks without detection.

 Workshops are first-come, first-serve and have limited capacity.
 Some workshops may be streamed for additional passive participation.